 The Audit Committee operates pursuant to a charter approved by our Board of Directors, which sets forth the responsibilities of the Audit Committee and which is made available on our website at https://investors.surocap.com/corporate-governance.
-The Audit Committee's responsibilities include selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm, reviewing with such independent registered public accounting firm the planning, scope and results of their audit of our financial statements, pre-approving the fees for services performed, reviewing with the independent registered public accounting firm the adequacy of internal control systems, reviewing our annual financial statements and periodic filings and receiving our audit reports and financial statements.
+The Audit Committee's responsibilities include selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm, scope and results of its audit of our financial statements, pre-approving the fees for services performed, reviewing with the independent registered public accounting firm the adequacy of our internal control systems, reviewing our annual financial statements and periodic filings and receiving our audit reports and financial statements.

 The Audit Committee is currently composed of Ms. Westley and Messrs.
-Lott, Mazur and Potter, each of whom is considered independent under the rules of the Nasdaq Capital Market and is not an "interested person" of SuRo Capital as that term is defined in Section 2(a)(19) of the 1940 Act.
+Lott, Mazur and Potter, each of whom is considered independent under the rules of the Nasdaq Global Select Market and is not an "interested person" of SuRo Capital as that term is defined in Section 2(a)(19) of the 1940 Act.
 Mr. Mazur serves as Chair of the Audit Committee.
 Our Board of Directors has determined that Mr. Potter is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K, as promulgated under the Exchange Act.
 Each of Ms. Westley and Messrs.
 Lott, Mazur and Potter meets the current independence and experience requirements of Rule 10A-3 of the Exchange Act.